 Everyone is trying to crack the code of how to live the longest, most fulfilling life.
-Of course there are many components to longevity and individualized fulfillment, but it is for certain that nutrition plays a major role.
+Of course there are many components to longevity and individualized fulfillment, but it is for certain that diet and nutrition plays a major role.

 More and more people nowadays are realizing the power of optimal nutrition for their health.
 As a dietitian, this is very exciting… we love talking about all things food!